Edugem-Technologies/docker-vault/README.md

 After inital setup you can stop and start the vault container with docker-compose down/up your vault server will be unsealed automatically.

+Even unsealing is automatic if you need unseal keys you can find it in _/vault/file/keys_ file in vault container.

 Connect to the docker container using below command:

 ```sh